andrewpatcarr/CV_OrigamiRobot_Fall2024/log.md

 ---
 ---

+10/14/2024
+---
+- went to lab to test and saw that the springs edges are not just squares, there is a flat fold sticking up on top right/left of the robot, will need to adjust design
+- going to bring robot home so i can design things for it better
+- though of better way to connect friction pads using the flexibility of tpu
+- tpu friction pad print went well, much more flexible but maybe too much
+- looking at windup system on the servo for cable, needs to be better and I have an idea in mind;
+  I think its important that the mechanisms for the robot are well designed so that proper testing can happen, hard to trust results when many other factors could be affecting results.

 10/13/2024
 ---
 - starting redesign of origami robot structure and friction pads, need other parts to function better to properly test and get better results